 All adults working in school are subject to DBS clearance and appointments follow the school’s safer recruitment policy.
 All staff receive regular safeguarding training and ‘safeguarding’ is on the agenda for all staff meetings.
 Keeping children safe is at the heart of what we do every day and we aim to be vigilant and pro-active to ensure our children feel secure and our practice is effective.
 The governing body has appointed a governor to regularly monitor all of the school’s safeguarding procedures.
 Copies of safeguarding policies can be found in the 'Policies' section of the website.

-Mrs Lovelock is the Designated Senior Person (DSP) for Child Protection.
-In her absence Mrs Fordham and Mrs Birchall deputise in this role.
 We will be happy to discuss any questions or concerns parents/carers may have about our child protection policy and practice.
-The appointed governor for child protection is Mrs Michelle Finch and the school safeguarding governor is Mr Andrew Boakes.
+The appointed governor for child protection and safeguarding is Mr Stephen Fuller.

 If there are concerns about a child’s welfare we may need to share information and work in partnership with other agencies.
 We will ensure that any concerns about a child are discussed with parents/carers first, unless we have reason to believe that such a move would be contrary to the child's welfare.

 At Almond Hill we actively support action to counter radicalism and extremism through the government’s Prevent strategy.

 'Together we can tackle child abuse' - Department for Education

 The DFE has launched a campaign: “Together, we can tackle child abuse” to remind everyone of the need to share concerns they might have about children and young people.
 Click on the link below to learn more about the campaign.

 Click the 'button' below to be taken to our policies page where you can view our safeguarding policies.
 You can also view the government's policy, Keeping Children Safe in Education.